Sent Items Update

 - must be a member of the Domain Users group,

-- in general, should be considered to be in working condition e.g. is not disabled, password has not expired, etc.
+- should be considered to be in a working condition, i.e. is not disabled, with valid password, etc.

-- in the case of hybrid environments, the account must also be either a member of the Organization Management group or a member of Exchange Organization Administrators group in Exchange Online / Office 365 (see our Knowledge Base article on how to add a user to the Organization Management group).
+- in the case of hybrid environments, the account must also be either a member of the Organization Management group or Exchange Organization Administrators group in Exchange Online / Office 365 (see our Knowledge Base article on how to add a user to the Organization Management group).

 - Hybrid environments with ADFS are currently not supported.
-Single Sign On (SSO)-enabled accounts can be used for SIU configuration but must not use federated domain address when configuring the service.
-Depending on the UPN address used for the Sent Items Update (SIU) service account, the SIU service will work either for mailboxes from on-premises servers (when a local, non-federated domain is used) OR for mailboxes from Exchange Online servers (when Office 365 domain is used i.e. *.onmicrosoft.com).
+Single Sign-On (SSO)-enabled accounts can be used for the SIU configuration but must not use a federated domain address when configuring the service.
+Depending on the UPN address used for the Sent Items Update (SIU) service account, the SIU service will work either for mailboxes from on-premises servers (when a local, non-federated domain is used) or for mailboxes from Exchange Online servers (when Office 365 domain is used i.e. *.onmicrosoft.com).

 - You must not use an account that has multi-factor authentication enabled in Office 365, this is currently not supported.

-If you choose to go for auto-configuration (available for on-premises setups only) all the above will be provided automatically by the Sent Items Update configuration wizard.
-If you opt to assign the account manually the software will only verify and if necessary, add Impersonation Rights on its own.
+If you choose to go for the autoconfiguration option (available for on-premises setups only), an account fulfilling all the above requirements will be created automatically by the Sent Items Update configuration wizard.
+If you opt to assign the account manually, the software will only verify and, if necessary, add impersonation rights on its own.

 Be aware that in any case, to properly configure the Sent Items Update service you must be logged on to the system with an account that is a member of the Domain Admins group.
-This is required as the software that is ran under your account will attempt to assign Impersonation Rights or to create a new user, if you chose the software to so.
-For either of these the Domain Admin permissions are required.
+This is required as the software that runs under your account will attempt to assign impersonation rights or to create a new user, depending on how you configured it.
+For either of these two actions, the Domain Admin permissions are required.

-To open up the configuration wizard of Sent Items Update either click Settings in the program's ribbon, choose Sent Items Update tab and hit Configure or choose the link Click to change in the right upper corner of the Administration Panel (Fig. 1.).
+To open the configuration wizard of the Sent Items Update, either click Settings on the program's toolbar, choose the Sent Items Update tab and click Configure, or choose the Click to change link in the upper right corner of the Administration Panel (Fig. 1.).